ParikshitJ20/SkyTraffic-Manager/README.md

 Copy
 Edit
 mvn compile
-Or, compile manually with:
+Or compile manually:

 bash
 Copy
 Edit
 javac -d bin src/*.java
 Running the Simulation
-Run the main class:
+Run the main class to start the simulation:

 bash
 Copy
 Edit
 java -cp bin com.yourpackage.Main
-The simulation will start and display the status of aircraft operations on the console.
+The simulation will launch, displaying aircraft operations and runway statuses on the console.

 Code Structure
-Main.java: Entry point for the simulation.
+Main.java: The entry point of the simulation.
-RunwayManager.java: Manages runway access using synchronization.
+RunwayManager.java: Manages runway access using synchronization techniques.
-Aircraft.java: Represents individual aircraft threads.
+Aircraft.java: Represents individual aircraft as threads.
-Controller.java: Coordinates aircraft operations.
+Controller.java: Coordinates overall air traffic operations.
 Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your improvements.
+Fork the repository and submit a pull request with your improvements or bug fixes.